Montana/prowl-aws-docs/README.md

 <pre>vagrant halt</pre>

 Then reenter those above commands.
+If the port collison still exists, try running
+<pre>sed -i '' '/$1/d' /Library/Preferences/VMware\ Fusion/networking</pre>
+This of course is assuming you are using the VMWare Fusion provider.

 ## OpenRefine with Conciliator